Cavnic: History

-In the 1910 Census of the Kingdom of Hungary, Kapnikbánya (as it was then called) was in Szatmár county, Nagybánya district.
-It then had a population of 3517, out of which 1864 were Hungarians, 49 were Germans and 1604 were Romanians.
-1497 identified as Catholic, 1890 as Greek Catholic, and 89 as Jewish.
+In the 1910 Census of the Kingdom of Hungary, Kapnikbánya (as it was then called) was in Szatmár County, Nagybánya district.
+It then had a population of 3,517, out of which 1,864 were Hungarians, 1,604 were Romanians, and 49 were Germans.
+1,497 identified as Catholic, 1,890 as Greek Catholic, and 89 as Jewish.

 The town's mines tended to close and reopen, often not remaining operational for any great length of time.
 In the 1970s, however, Cavnic underwent a great deal of development.
 Two ski slopes were built at Icoana, and the town gained motels, boardinghouses and a hotel to take advantage of its touristic potential.

 As an interesting detail of touristic interest, it appears that one of the oldest inscriptions ever found in European mines has been uncovered in Voievod Gallery belonging to the former town's mine.
 The inscription states "Hier hats erschlagen Iacob Huber" ("Here was killed Iacob Huber").
 The text, dated 1511, was most likely written to commemorate a mining accident.

-In 2011 it had 4,862 residents, of whom 4,026 were Romanians (82.8%), 705 Hungarians (14.5%), 28 Roma, 4 Germans and 97 others.
+At the 2011 Romanian census, Cavnic had 4,862 residents, of whom 4,026 were Romanians (82.8%), 705 Hungarians (14.5%), 28 Roma, 4 Germans, and 97 others.
+At the 2021 census, the town had population of 4,264, of which 81.85% were Romanians and 7.13% Hungarians.